 Engage with opportunities for social entrepreneurs and community ventures across JHU.

 Sessions led by experienced entrepreneurs and social sector leaders.

-SIL's Impact Forum provides the opportunity to showcase ventures to large audiences.
+SIL's annual culminating event provides the opportunity to showcase ventures to large audiences.

 Office and meeting space at FastForward U in Remington.